-Across South Africa, lightning strikes are conceivable as a source of ignition of major hazards, refer to SANS10313:2012 lightning strike density table.
-The lightning ground flash density in the Cape Town area is 0.1 flashes /km2/year which is at the very low end of the spectrum in South Africa, e.g. Piet Retief is 15.1 and Cape Town is 0.1.
-Generally, ignition from on-plant sources is much more likely than lightning but lightning cannot be ignored as a source of risk particularly for tall structures in wide open flat areas.
+Across South Africa, lightning strikes are conceivable as a source of ignition of major hazards, refer to SANS10313:2012 lightning strike density table [Ref 7].
+The lightning ground flash density in De Aar is 3.3 flashes/km2/year which is at the lower end of the spectrum in South Africa, e.g. Piet Retief is 15.1 flashes/km2/year and Boksburg as 12.1 flashes/km2/year while areas such as Cape Town are 0.1 flashes/km2/year.
+Nevertheless, ignition from on-plant sources is much more likely than lightning, but lightning cannot be ignored as a source of risk particularly for tall structures in wide open flat areas.